voxeltheater/voxel-case/README.md

 Now’s the time to paint it.
 We gave it a base coat of dark muck paint, then black latex, and finally a clear seal coat for durability.
 We also painted a name for each case on the side, so you can tell what’s in it.

-We also left the inside of the lid unpainted.
+We also left the inside of the lid unpainted, to make the [accessories](accessories.md) easier to see.

 ---